CamHowitt/shinyLottie/README.md

 ## Example

-Introducing Lottie animations to a Shiny app can be accomplished using just two shinyLottie functions:
+Introducing ‘Lottie’ animations to a ‘shiny’ app can be accomplished using just two ‘shinyLottie’ functions:

 ``` r
 library(shiny)